odoo/odoo/doc/reference/orm.rst

 fields.
 Related fields are automatically recomputed when their dependencies are modified.

-.. note:: The related fields are computed in sudo mode.
+.. note:: The related fields are computed in sudo mode by default.

 .. warning::